brentgroves/repsys/development/status/weekly/current_status.md

     - deploy Istio Service Mesh Gateway

 ## **[Avilla Structures redundant on-prem MAAS, MicroStack, Structures MicroK8s Clusters for Automated Reporting, Tool Management System, and Tool Tracker MES](https://canonical.com/microstack/docs/multi-node-maas)** On-Prem Kubernetes Cluster

+After discussing the network requirements with Justin Langille, I am disconnecting the 2nd network interface, since it is against Linamar's network policies.
+Also, I have changed the Avilla Structures Kubernetes Cluster from the OT to Server vlan.
+For the requirement of connecting to the UDP serial device servers connected to CNC in the OT vlan I am creating a 2nd Kubernetes cluster on the OT vlan and can either insert records into a mysql database running in the 2nd cluster or insert them into our Azure SQL db for easier access by reporting software.

 - making a docker base image that is able to connect to data sources.
 This is tricky.
 We can then use this base image in other specific docker images that need access to our data sources.
 - **[Avilla OnPrem K8s Gateway Network](../../datacenter/avilla/network_configuration.md)**